What music genre is Marilyn Manson?

 Q: Is Marilyn Manson a metal artist?

-A: While Marilyn Manson incorporates elements of metal into his music, he cannot be solely classified as a metal artist.
-His music encompasses a wide range of genres, making it difficult to confine him to a single category.
+A: While Marilyn Manson incorporates elements of metal in his music, he cannot be solely classified as a metal artist.
+His music encompasses a wide range of genres, including industrial metal, alternative rock, and glam rock.

 Conclusion